morgangraphics/ansible-role-nvm/README.md

 >
 > *If you specify nvm_profile: "/home/node-user/.bashrc" explicity and the node-user is not a real  user on the box, then nvm will not work as expected. `become`, `become_user` and `nvm_profile` path are symbiotic*
 >
-> :warning: **PLEASE BE AWARE OF THE LIMITATIONS OF EXPLICITLY DECLARING .profile OR .bash_profile FILES ON UBUNTU SYSTEMS**
+> ⚠️ **PLEASE BE AWARE OF THE LIMITATIONS OF EXPLICITLY DECLARING .profile OR .bash_profile FILES ON UBUNTU SYSTEMS**
 >
 >  [https://askubuntu.com/a/969923](https://askubuntu.com/a/969923) Explains in detail
 >